top of page

 We continue to meet as often as needed in order to refresh and simplify your financial life.
 We will use the report card to assess what else should be accomplished so that most if not all your financial topics are in the green!

-Typically meetings are 1-2 times per month for the first few months and then reduce down to 1 time every six weeks thereafter.
+Typically we meet 1-2 times per month for the first few months and then reduce down to about 1 time every month thereafter.

 Examples of Pomegranate Planning